risk-first/website/_posts/2019-05-14-Hacker-News.md

 ## Alerting

 There is a really cool tool called [AlertHN](https://alerthn.com) which allows you to get email alerts whenever someone mentions a specific search term.
-This is super useful, as I wanted to know if anyone posted articles about Risk First, or commented on articles I had posted.
+This is super useful, as I wanted to know if anyone posted articles about Risk-First, or commented on articles I had posted.
 And, it totally works and has helped me with this.
 I have no idea who wrote it, or whether it'll be there next month, but it's a great -and somewhat mysterious- service.

 ## Unintended Consequences